-A draft UPWP for 2014 - 2015 has been reviewed by ODOT and USDOT (FHWA and FTA).
+A draft UPWP for 2015 - 2016 has been reviewed by ODOT and USDOT (FHWA and FTA).
 Final Draft is posted on the web, with copies distributed to MRMPO committee members and offices.
 It is reviewed by the public and MRMPO advisory committees and a public hearing is held before adoption.
 The MRMPO is committed to the continuation of a UPWP on an annual basis.

-The UPWP provides a complete description of transportation related activities anticipated during FY2014- 2015.
-A brief summary is included in the draft UPWP under Local Transportation Issues for Fiscal Year 2015.
-Major MRMPO activities for FY 2014-2015include:
+The UPWP provides a complete description of transportation related activities anticipated during FY2015- 2016.
+A brief summary is included in the draft UPWP under Local Transportation Issues for Fiscal Year 2016.
+Major MRMPO activities for FY 2015-2016 include:

-- 1. Developing and adopting a interim 2015-2018 Metropolitan Transportation Improvement Program - 2.
-Developing the 2040 Regional Transportation Plan - 3.
-Integrated Land Use and Transportation Planning
+- 1. Adopting the 2015-2018 Metropolitan Transportation Improvement Program - 2.
+Adopting the 2040 Regional Transportation Plan - 3.
+Integrated Land Use and Transportation Planning - 4.
+Data collection/analysis for addressing future travel demand, transit demand, land use and Title VI/Environmental Justice.

-- 4. Data collection/analysis for addressing future travel demand, transit demand, land use and Title VI/Environmental Justice. - 5.
-Policy Committee visioning - 6.
-Citizens guide to transportation planning - 7.
-Development of Limited Maintenance Plans - 8.
-Jurisdiction planning assistance - 9.
+- 5. Citizens guide to transportation planning - 6.
+Adoption of Limited Maintenance Plans - 7.
+Jurisdiction planning assistance - 8.
 Transit passenger survey - B. Regional Transportation Plan (RTP) (Ref: 23 USC 134(g) and 23 CFR 450.322) The MRMPO is developing the 2016 - 2040 RTP which is scheduled for adoption in March 2016.
 USDOT will issue an air quality conformity determination for the RTP.
-The RTP will be compliant with state and federal transportation planning requirements. - C. Transportation Improvement Program (TIP) (Ref: 23 USC 134(h) and 23 CFR 450.324) The MRMPO will develop an interim 2015-2018 Transportation Improvement Program (TIP) project list in FY2015.
+The RTP will be compliant with state and federal transportation planning requirements. - C. Transportation Improvement Program (TIP) (Ref: 23 USC 134(h) and 23 CFR 450.324) The MRMPO will adopt the 2015-2018 Transportation Improvement Program (TIP) in FY2016.